estebansolo/python30/docs/12_property.md

 `Property` is a built-in decorator that allows us to define the getter and setter.

-Let's see with the same code as above how to use the property decorator.
+Let's see with the same code as above how to use the property decorator:

 ```python
 class User: